Seven Nation Army: Recording

 The "Seven Nation Army" riff was composed at the Corner Hotel.

 "Seven Nation Army" began with a guitar riff devised by singer and guitarist Jack White at the Corner Hotel in Melbourne, while the White Stripes were on the Australian leg of their tour on January 29, 2002.
 He showed the riff to Ben Swank, an executive with the White Stripes' record label Third Man, who felt Jack could "do better".
 Jack later recalled that Swank "didn't even think that rhythm was that great, either".

 Originally saving the riff for a potential James Bond theme, he decided to incorporate it into a White Stripes song after admitting how slim his chances were of ever being asked to create a Bond theme.
-Five years later, he would write and perform "Another Way to Die" with Alicia Keys as the theme for the 2008 Bond film Quantum of Solace.
+But five years later, he wrote and performed "Another Way to Die" with Alicia Keys as the theme for the 2008 Bond film Quantum of Solace.

 "Seven Nation Army" was produced by Jack and recorded at Toe Rag Studios in London's Hackney area.
 He wrote the song as a "little experiment", hoping to create a compelling song that did not include a chorus.
 The lyrics were written the night before the song was recorded.
 The title "Seven Nation Army" was initially used as a placeholder for the track before its lyrics were written, but the name ultimately stuck.